 Serious accidents are also threatened in lakes, seas and oceans.
 For example through stones, glass or rubbish, shells or sea urchins.
 Cuts or abrasions can lead to infection and should not be brushed aside as harmless.

+Are you camping in distant lands?
 Then you should know the local flora and fauna on and in the water well enough.
-Jellyfish, rays, sponges, corals and other marine life can endanger your vacation or even your life.
+Jellyfish, rays, sponges, corals, and other marine life can endanger your vacation or even your life.

 The most important tip for curious divers, snorkelers and children is: don’t touch anything you don’t know.
 If a contact does happen, you have to stay calm and don’t panic.
 Leave the water quickly, get help and calm down the affected area of the body – this will prevent any poison from acting as quickly.